ZiyuWang0113/Ghost-Pepper-Chicken-Sandwich/README.md

 ## Github repo for 1430 projects

-Code for each model is in the folder
+Code for each model is in the folder, and here are the guides.

 ### CNN